alx-rg/PS-BED/README.md

 I added backend validation, front-end client validation to provide immediate feedback when user inputs incorrect information.

-I also incorporated toasts to display success and error messages.

 To ensure that these features work as expected, I wrote tests that check the validation logic and error messages

 #### #4 Error and success messages

+I also incorporated toasts to display success on create, update or destroy.

+There's now also error messages.

 #### #5 Uploading images and files
 #### #6 Adding payment gateways like Stripe
 #### #7 Sending emails